alexbahnisch/react.js-boilerplate/README.md

 # react.js-boilerplate

-A boiler plate for creating a javascript react based npm packages and webpack apps.
+A boilerplate for creating a javascript react based npm packages and webpack apps.